-V. 18.
-"And the base things of the world, and the things that are despised, and the things "that are not?"
+V. 28.
+"And the base things of the world, and the things that are despised, and the things that are not, that he might bring to naught the things that are."
+Now what doth He call things "that are not?"
 Those persons who are considered to be nothing because of their great insignificance.
 Thus hath He shown forth His great power, casting down the great by those who seem to be nothing.
 The same elsewhere he thus expresses, (2 Cor. xii.
-9.) such as never applied themselves to any branch of learning, how all at once to discourse wisely on the things which are above the heavens For suppose a physician, an orator, or any one else: we then most admire him, when he convinces and instructs those completely uneducated.
+9.)
+"For my strength is made perfect in weakness."
+For a great power it is, to teach outcasts and such as never applied themselves to any branch of learning, how all at once to discourse wisely on the things which are above the heavens.
+For suppose a physician, an orator, or any one else: we then most admire him, when he convinces and instructs those completely uneducated.
 Now, if to instil into an uneducated man the rules of art be a very wonderful thing, much more things which pertain to so high philosophy.